What Is Panic Disorder? Understanding Symptoms and Panic Disorder Treatment

 Panic disorder is a type of anxiety disorder characterized by sudden and recurring panic attacks.
 Unlike generalized anxiety disorder, which involves ongoing worry and tension, panic disorder is defined by short, intense episodes of fear that can occur without warning.
 During a panic attack, individuals may experience symptoms such as dizziness, rapid heartbeat, or a sense of impending doom.
 They often fear they are having a heart attack, even when no physical threat is present.

-While many people experience a panic attack once or twice in their lives without needing treatment, those with panic disorder have recurrent attacks and often live in fear of the next one.
-This ongoing anxiety can lead to avoidance behaviors and significantly interfere with daily life.
+While many people experience an episode once or twice in their lives, those with panic disorder have recurrent episodes that require specialized treatment for anxiety attacks to prevent ongoing avoidance behaviors and interference with daily life.

 Panic disorder often begins in adolescence or early adulthood and is more common in women than in men.
 It affects approximately 4.7% of adults in the United States at some point in their lives, with 2.7% experiencing it in a given year.
 The severity of the condition can vary; however, data show that an estimated 44.8% of people with panic disorder experience serious impairment due to their symptoms.

-Effective treatment can help reduce the frequency and intensity of panic attacks and improve overall quality of life.
+Effective panic attack treatment can help reduce the frequency and intensity of episodes, providing the tools needed to improve overall quality of life and regain a sense of security.
 Early diagnosis and care are essential in managing the condition and preventing it from worsening over time.

 Other Anxiety Disorders: Generalized Anxiety Disorder and More